newle/newle.github.io/14bc kendar‘s Language School.md

 political one over goverment failure to stop the pound from going into free-fall

 4.12
-amnimal body feed
+amnimal body feet
-contribute a sideway
-to its walk
+contribute a sideways motion to its walk

+4.13
+reduction
+refection
+reducing need of medical care.

+4.14
+candidate
+raise your hand

+4.15
+girl for the first time.
+first girl then a boy.

+4.16
+look for all the world like an athelete don't do any sports

+4.17
+they rolled along the big road and they rolled along the little road until they were way out of country.

+4.18
+It's only when I can't sleep at night that